-URL Reputation filtering works within the decrypted flow of inbound SSL traffic for the HTTPS protocol.
-Because of decryption limitations, TippingPoint devices currently do not inspect outbound (web browsing) HTTPS traffic against URL reputation filters.
+URL Reputation filtering works within the decrypted flow of SSL/TLS traffic for the HTTPS protocol.
+When SSL/TLS decryption is enabled on the TPS device, URL Reputation filtering will inspect the decrypted flow.

 Manage the external drive

 T Series TPS devices use an external CFast card for storage.
 TX Series TPS devices use an external solid state disk (SSD) for storage.
 Because the URL databases are stored on these external drives, URL Reputation Filtering stops whenever you unmount, format, and remove the drives.